Virtua Health: Voorhees

 The Virtua Voorhees campus is located on Bowman Drive and Route 73.
 Opened on May 22, 2011, the campus features a “digital hospital” and an outpatient facility.
 The hospital consists of 370 beds, each in a private room.
 After the grand opening of the Voorhees hospital, the former Voorhees site was sold to Voorhees Township.
 Nearly 150 patients were safely transported from the former hospital to the current site by Exceptional Medical Transportation.
 The Virtua Voorhees Ambulatory Care Center is part of the building and opened in 2012.

 The Virtua Voorhees facility originally had its location about 3 miles from the current hospital, on Carnie Blvd. and Evesham Road (CR 544) in Voorhees.
 The hospital was built in 1973 near surrounding farms, which are currently housing developments.
 This location closed in 2011.
 Before relocating, the Virtua Voorhees campus had 402 beds and together with the hospital in Mt.
 Holly, Virtua delivered more babies than at any other of the Virtua facilities.

 Willingboro

 Virtua Willingboro Hospital is a 169-bed community hospital specializing in surgical services, including orthopedic, vascular, general, colorectal and urologic.
 The hospital is well-regarded for its behavioral health, gastroenterology, and wound care programs.
 The Lourdes Specialty Hospital, a unit for patients who require an extended hospital stay, was the first long-term acute-care hospital in southern New Jersey.

 Outpatient centers

-Virtua Ambulatory Surgery Center
+Virtua Ambulatory Surgery Centers

-Memorial Surgical is a licensed ambulatory surgical center on the campus of Virtua Memorial Hospital Burlington County.
-Outpatient surgery (also called same day surgery) is performed in the facility.
-The center also takes part in performance improvement studies and peer review between physicians.

-Summit Surgical Center

-Summit Surgical is a licensed ambulatory surgical center that relocated in the Spring of 2012 to the Health and Wellness Center attached to the Virtua Voorhees Hospital.
-Same day surgery is performed in the facility, which has seven operating suites and two procedure rooms.
-Approved by the Accreditation Association for Ambulatory Healthcare, Summit serves patients of all ages.
+Virtua partners with nearly 40 ambulatory surgery centers throughout New Jersey, Pennsylvania, and Delaware.
+Clinical teams collectively perform over 200,000 same-day procedures each year, utilizing minimally invasive techniques.
+Newsweek’s annual ranking of the best ASCs in the U.S. for 2025 includes 18 Virtua Health joint-venture centers.